October 2021 Newsletter <---Click to Open

 All shared materials and facilities will be sanitized before and after use.

-All students are asked to bring a pair of headphones, in a zip lock bag labeled with name, for personal use with technology,
+Teafchers may ask students to bring a pair of headphones, in a zip lock bag labeled with name, for personal use with technology.

-Families pre-screen wellness prior to arrival, Stay at Home as directed by CDC recommendations
+Families pre-screen sutdent wellness prior to arrival, Stay at Home as directed by CDC recommendations

 Fountains will not be used for drinking, only to re-fill water bottle bases after top has been removed.